A Rare Adventure amidst Towering Mountains

 17. Will there be water sources on the way?
 Will two litres of water be enough?

 Our campsites are pitched near water sources.
 For your day’s trek, two litres of water should be enough.
 There are no water sources on the trail on most days of the trek.

 18. Is there mobile network on this trek?
 Are there any electricity charging points on this trek?

 BSNL network will be available at Gangotri.
 Make sure you inform anxious family members about poor connectivity on the trek.
-Electricity charging points will be present at the guest house in Gangotri.
-However, its use depends on power supply in Gangotri.
+Electricity charging points will be present at the guest house in Dharali.
+However, its use depends on power supply in Dharali.